 On his first approach, our natural instinct was to politely decline, however, we volunteered and ended up having so much fun!

-The big burly Russain guys and glamourous girls seemed far less intimidating after playful game or two!
+The big burly Russain guys and glamourous girls seemed far less intimidating after a playful game or two!

 If you would rather have a chilled-out experience there are plenty of areas to bathe during the day other than the main swimming pool.

-There are other options to head out down the beach to other local hotels if you fancy a slightly different scene, but overall it is fairly ‘grown-up’ in resort.
+There are other options to head out down the beach to other local hotels if you fancy a slightly different scene, but overall it is fairly ‘grown-up’ in the resort.

 One of the best selling points of this resort is the fact it is set on its own little slice of Nungwi Beach.